 Atlantic Airways Flight Cancellation Compensation

-Europe has regulations to help you if your flight gets cancelled.
-Here’s what you need to know:
+The European Union has laws to assist you if your flight gets cancelled.
+Here’s the important information:

-In the event of a flight cancellation within two weeks of you’re supposed to leave, you may be entitled to compensation up to €600.
+If your flight gets cancelled within two weeks of you’re supposed to leave, you could be eligible for compensation as much as €600.
 But keep in mind – the airline can avoid paying if they can get you on another flight that doesn’t mess up your plans too much.

 Advance Notice | Re-routing Requirements |